Paper Chan's Little Guide to Minecraft Server Optimization!

 In this scenario [www.yourdomain.com](https://www.yourdomain.com) is your domain and you want to create mc.yourdomain.com as your server address instead of 192.168.1.1:25555.

-Step 1: Create an A record that points the hostname mc.yourdomain.com to your server's public IP address.
+A recordthat points the hostnamemc.yourdomain.comto your server’s public IP address. - Create a

 If you are running Minecraft on the default port (25565), only an A record is needed.

-(The above example is provided for server that is on a shared host or is running on non-default ports)
+(The above example is provided for servers that are on a shared host or running on non-default ports.)

-Some ISP DNS do not honor SRV record, so your mileage may vary if you choose to run on non-standard 25565 port.
+Some ISP DNS servers do not honor SRV record, so your mileage may vary if you choose to run on a non-standard 25565 port.

-Advanced tips: A CNAME record can be used to point to your existing domain A record instead if you do not wish to deal with the protential IP changes later down the road.
+Advanced tip: A CNAME record can be used to point to your existing domain A record instead if you do not wish to deal with potential IP changes later down the road.

-Please note that DNS changes takes time to populate and the resulting link may not work right away.
+💡 Please note that DNS changes take time to populate and the resulting link may not work right away.
 Be patient.

-Wow you made it this far, I hope you did not skip anything.
-The original idea of this guide was to make it as simple as possible for beginners who are just stepping their foot into the Minecraft server hosting.
-In the writing process, I tried to simplify things, please do let me know if something can be explained better or improved.
-I would love to keep this guide as accurate and as up-to-date as possible, so if you do find any mistake, please contact me via Discord @EterNity, or by email [email protected]
+Wow, you made it this far!
+I hope you did not skip anything.
+The original idea of this guide was to make it as simple as possible for beginners who are just stepping their foot into Minecraft server hosting.
+In the writing process, I tried to simplify things, so please do let me know if something can be explained better or improved.
+I would love to keep this guide as accurate and as up-to-date as possible, so if you do find any mistakes, please contact me via Discord @EterNity.

 Additional reading:

 Do you own a small-scale community?
-Do you run a Vanilla-like Minecraft server and worry about the behavioral changes from CraftBukkit/Paper?
-Check out the post below!
+Do you run a Vanilla-like Minecraft server and worry about the behavioral changes from CraftBukkit or Paper?